louadi/NEASE/README.md

 ## General info
 The python package NEASE (Network-based Enrichment method for Alternative Splicing Events) first detects protein features affected by AS such as domains, motifs and residues.
+Next, NEASE uses  a protein-protein interactions integrated with domain-domain interactions, residue-level and domain-motif interactions to identify interaction partners likely affected by AS

-Next, NEASE uses an integrated protein-protein interactions with domain-domain interactions and domain-motif interactions network to identify protein interaction partners likely affected by AS.
+an integrated protein-protein interactions with domain-domain interactions and domain-motif interactions network to identify protein interaction partners likely affected by AS.

 Next, NEASE performs gene set overrepresentation analysis and identifies enriched pathways based on affected edges.
 Furthermore, since the statistical approach is network-based, it also prioritizes (differentially) spliced genes and finds new disease biomarkers candidates in case of aberrant splicing.